meilisearch/documentation/README.md

 ![crates.io demo gif](/crates-io-demo.gif)
 > Meili helps the Rust community find crates on [crates.meilisearch.com](https://crates.meilisearch.com)

+## Alternatives

+Why should use you MeiliSearch instead of any other existing solution?
+If it is clear to us, it may not be for you.
+We try to answer this question in this article on [comparison to alternatives](/resources/comparison_to_alternatives.md).

 ## Features

 * **Instant Search** (answers < 50ms): Priority on fast answers for smooth search experience.